-The GBYLA plays a high priority on superior sportsmanship being exhibited by its players, coaches and fans.
+GBYLA puts a high priority on superior sportsmanship being exhibited by its players, coaches, and fans.
 To promote such sportsmanship, GBYLA Board members are expected to lead by example and to exemplify the highest ideals of sportsmanship in their own lacrosse activities as coaches, officials, and fans.
-Further, Board members are expected to monitor the sportsmanship of other coaches, parents, and fans from within their specific communities and to assist in controlling unruly fan behavior at

-GBYLA events at which they are in attendance.
+Further, Board members are expected to monitor the sportsmanship of other coaches, parents, and fans from within their specific communities and to assist in controlling unruly fan behavior at GBYLA events at which they are in attendance.

 GBYLA officers and board members from time to time may be charged with promoting and enforcing, when necessary, good sportsmanship policies at GBYLA sponsored events and shall have the authority and the responsibility to evict fans who exhibit flagrant incidents of poor sportsmanship and/or poor fan behavior that is detrimental to the betterment of the GBYLA.
-Further, GBYLA Operations Director, President or their designees shall be authorized to designate specific Sportsmanship Officials from time to time who may be charged with promoting and enforcing, when necessary, good sportsmanship policies at specific GBYLA-sponsored events.